HershNagpal/webcheckers/docs/DesignDoc.md

   all system events.
 Routes that require messages from messenger go through gameCenter which will call the appropriate messenger method.
 Messenger methods will in turn return the appropriate message by checking game state through a game object.
+- PlayerLobby
+  * Determines a valid username to allow users to sign in.
+  * Keeps track of all players that are signed in and when they sign out.
+  * Holds the state of players in lists to determine what a player is currently doing.
+Used to check if a player can start playing a game with their opponent by checking if that opponent is not spectating or replaying a game.
+- ReplayController
+  * Shares a map of finished games with the GameCenter for ease of access.
+  * Replays are created when a player starts replaying a game.
+A replay consists of copying a finished game to not overwrite moves made.
+The purpose of copying a game is to allow for multiple users to replay the same game without accessing the same state.
+  * When a player starts replaying, that player is recorded with that game as the current replay.
+  * A player cannot start a new replay until they stop replaying by clicking the exit button.
+  * When a player is done replaying, this controller removes the record of that player replaying a game so that they can start another replay.

 ### Model Tier
 The model tier is a collection is a collection of objects and types that make up the basic structure